Thirumurugan7/EthMumbai/sdk/README.md

 onSuccess: A callback function that is called when the registration is successful.
 onError: A callback function that is called if there is an error during the registration process.
 Documentation
-For detailed documentation on all features and components provided by OnSign SDK, including advanced configurations and examples, please visit our official documentation.
+For detailed documentation on all features and components provided by OneSign SDK, including advanced configurations and examples, please visit our official documentation.

 ### Support
-If you encounter any issues or have questions regarding the OnSign SDK, please file an issue on our GitHub repository or contact our support team.
+If you encounter any issues or have questions regarding the OneSign SDK, please file an issue on our GitHub repository or contact our support team.

 ### Contributing
 We welcome contributions from the community!
-If you're interested in improving the OnSign SDK, see our contributing guidelines for more information.
+If you're interested in improving the OneSign SDK, see our contributing guidelines for more information.